-- L. Artificial Devices: Players are prohibited from playing music with/without headphones, cell phones, artificial devices, or any unusual equipment that might assist a player in making a stroke. - M. Circle 10 Scoring: The Circle 10 rule may be invoked by a coach during Regional play only.
+L. Artificial Devices: Players are prohibited from playing music with/without headphones, cell phones, artificial devices, or any unusual equipment that might assist a player in making a stroke.

+M. Circle 10 Scoring: The Circle 10 rule may be invoked by a coach during Regional play only.
 If the Circle 10 rule is invoked, a player picks up their ball after 10 shots or more on any applicable hole.
 Once the Circle 10 is invoked by a player, that player's score will not be used for advancing team scores, and that player is no longer eligible to advance in the state series as an individual.
-However, should the player's team advance that player could continue in the state series but only have his/her score count towards the team's score at the next level tournament(s). - N. Measuring Devices: Players or coaches may use USGA approved measuring devices during state series competition.
+However, should the player's team advance that player could continue in the state series but only have his/her score count towards the team's score at the next level tournament(s).

+N. Measuring Devices: Players or coaches may use USGA approved measuring devices during state series competition.
 Players or coaches may share distance information with competitors if they wish to do so.
+Players found using measuring devices utilizing functions considered illegal will be penalized in accordance with USGA rules.